Learning the 3D Fauna of the Web: Experiments

 We base our architecture on MagicPony~\cite{wu2023magicpony}, adding the new SBSM and mask discriminator.
 For the Semantic Bank, we use $K=60$ key-value pairs.
 The dimension of keys is 384 (same as DINO-ViT) and the dimension of values is 128.
-For the discriminator, we adopt the architecture from GIRAFFE~\cite{Niemeyer2020GIRAFFE}; the conditioning embedding $\tilde{\phi}$ is concatenated to the mask images along the channel dimension, similar to CycleGAN~\cite{zhu2017unpaired}.
-We train the model for $800$k iterations on a single NVIDIA A40 GPU, which takes roughly $5$ days.
-As the texture network tends to struggle to predict detailed appearance in one go, partially due to limited capacity, for all the visualizations, we follow \cite{wu2023magicpony} and fine-tune (only) the texture network for $50$ iterations, which takes $<10$ seconds.
+As the texture network tends to struggle to predict detailed appearance in one go, partially due to limited capacity, for all the visualizations, we follow~\cite{wu2023magicpony} and fine-tune (only) the texture network for $50$ iterations, which takes $<10$ seconds.
 Refer to the sup.~mat. for further details.